gourikurtakoti/end_to_end_ml_projects/README.md

 # end_to_end_ml_projects
-In this repository, you will find machine learning projects and its deployment.
+In this repository, you will find end to end deployment of machine learning projects.